 All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the headteacher.
-If the headteacher is not available, communication will be with the Deputy Headteacher (or the next most senior leader available).
-Where there are allegations/concerns about the headteacher, this should be referred to the chair of governors.
-Contact will be made in writing through the clerk to the governing board and marked as 'confidential'.
+Where there are concerns/allegations about the headteacher this should be referred to the co-chairs of governors.
 In a situation where there is a conflict of interest in reporting the matter to the headteacher this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
 See Appendix 1 in the Child Protection and Safeguarding Policy.